Skip to content

 Short description

-Note: If you use Amazon CloudFront geographic restriction to block a country's access to your content, then any request from that country is blocked.
-The requests aren't forwarded to AWS WAF.
+Note: If you use Amazon CloudFront geographic restrictions to block a country's access to your content, then CloudFront blocks every request from that country.
+CloudFront doesn't forward the requests to AWS WAF.
 To use AWS WAF criteria to allow or block requests based on geography, use an AWS WAF geographic match rule statement instead.

 Resolution